AS Gatineau

 Association de Soccer de Gatineau is a Canadian semi-professional soccer club based in Gatineau, Quebec, that plays in Ligue2 Québec.

 History

 Originally founded as CS Gatineau-Ouest.
 In 1991, the club merged with AS Gatineau-Est to form AS Gatineau.
 In June 2022, the club became a youth affiliate club of Canadian Premier League club Atlético Ottawa.

 In November 2024, the club joined the men's and women's divisions of the newly formed semi-pro Ligue2 Québec division for the 2025 season.
 On April 12, 2025, they played their first match, where they were defeated 3-2 by Union Lanaudière Sud.
-In their next two matches, they recorded their first wins, defeating FC Boréal and Revolution FC, before recoding their first draw against CS Montréal Centre.
+In their next two matches, they recorded their first wins, defeating FC Boréal and Revolution FC, before recording their first draw against CS Montréal Centre.